 In the event it does overheat, it has a high temperature cutoff that will shut down the motors until they cool off.
 This means increased safety because you won’t burn out your pump or start a fire from overheating.

 The pump has a very easy to use interface with a digital pressure gauge.
+It’s easy to read in any light condition from bright sunlight to after dark.
 It can display both PSI and Bar.
 It can inflate up to 20 PSI in 0.5 PSI increments.
 To use you set the Pressure with the +/- buttons and hit the power and let it go.
 It automatically shuts off when it reaches the desired pressure.

 Fast inflation and deflation